smilence86/A-Light-and-Fast-Face-Detector-for-Edge-Devices/face_detection/README.md

 v1|16.47ms(60.73FPS)|45.43ms(22.01FPS)|100.23ms(9.98FPS)|399.50ms(2.50FPS)
 v2|10.99ms(90.97FPS)|29.45ms(33.96FPS)|63.64ms(15.71FPS)|253.89ms(3.94FPS)

-**RetinaFace-mnet** uses MobileNet v1 as pre-trained backbone, showing both excellent accuracy and low latency.
+> **RetinaFace-mnet** uses MobileNet v1 as pre-trained backbone, showing both excellent accuracy and low latency.
 In the future, we will also explore much lighter backbone.

+> In the backbone, RetinaFace-mnet downsamples the input 8x before the first branch, whereas v2 downsamples 4x only.
+This is the main cause of the latency gap between RetinaFace-mnet and v2.
+Correspondingly, RetinaFace-mnet losses the ability to detect tiny objects (the accuracy on hard set of WIDER FACE is relatively lower).

 ### User Instructions
 **If you just want to experience the trained model, head to the script `./accuracy_evaluation/predict.py` and